 If you’ve already worked with your editor on this manuscript, at this stage that editorial letter/report may be much shorter than the previous one.

-Stage: Your final manuscript is due to the publisher for publication (post-contract)
+Stage: Your final manuscript is due to the publisher (post-contract)

 If you already have a contract signed and this is when your press has told you the final manuscript is due, that means that this is the last opportunity you have to change anything substantial in the manuscript—either content or writing.
 After this, the manuscript will get typeset and the only thing you can change after typesetting are typos and factual errors (like misspellings of names).
 So make sure you have everything the way you want it to appear in the published version.